jengjeng/docker-machine-vscode-terminal/README.md

 the docker client must be run elevated to connect.
 This error may also indicate that the docker daemon is not running.
 ```
 Don't worry!
-Try our solutions.
+Try this solutions.

 -----